margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of freedom of expression.
 America is a story of Truth.
 America is a story of learning.
+America is a story of spiritual transformation.
+America is a story of perspiration.
+America is a story of courage.
+America is a story of community.
+America is a story of liberty.

 America is a country of beliefs.
 America is a system of expression, the reverse of oppression.